grinnell-cs/csc151-images/pages/syllabus.md

 * Late days are a currency that you can spend to turn in assignments late.
 * You start the semester with **10 late days**.
-* You are responsible for keeping track of your own late days.
 * You may spend late days on reading responses, labs, pre-reflections, post-reflections, take-home assessments, and take-home assessment revisions.
 * You may spend one late day to submit any of the named assignments up to 24 hours late.
 * You may spend up to two late days on any given assignment, for a maximum lateness of 48 hours on that assignment.
+* You are responsible for keeping track of your own late days.

 ### Redo and Revision Opportunities

+We offer redo and revision opportunities because we believe that your final grade should reflect what you know at the end of the semester rather than mistakes made along the way.

+Here are redo/revision policies for each type of coursework:

-* Learning Objectives (Quizzes and Exams)
+Learning Objectives (Quizzes and Exams)
+:
     * When you earn an N on an LO, you can attempt to demonstrate mastery on that LO again on every following exam.
     * The final exam allows you to redo past LOs but does not introduce new LOs, ensuring that you get a minimum of 2 tries to earn an S on every LO.

-* Take-Home Assessments
+Take-Home Assessments
+:
     * You may revise and resubmit take-home assessments after receiving feedback.
         * You may submit up to **2 revision assessments** per week.
     * When revised work is graded, the new grade, if higher, replaces the old grade.
 Submitting revised work cannot lower your grade.
-    * To be eligible for resubmission, you must have completed the assessment homework in good faith on your first attempt, earning at least an N. Redo opportunities _cannot_ be used as a way to skip take-home assessments and do them later.
+    * To be eligible for resubmission, you must have completed the assessment homework in good faith on your first attempt, earning at least an R. Redo opportunities _cannot_ be used as a way to skip take-home assessments and do them later.

+Reading responses, labs, and reflections
+:
-* Reading responses, labs, and reflections are graded based on good faith engagement with the assigned questions and cannot be revised for credit.
+These are graded based on good faith engagement with the assigned questions and cannot be revised for credit.

 ## Attendance